Le Tigre: 2010–present: Brief reunions

 In 2010, Le Tigre briefly returned from a hiatus to produce Christina Aguilera's "My Girls", from her sixth studio album Bionic.
 The track features Peaches.

-Le Tigre members JD Samson and Johanna Fateman collaborated with Russian activists Pussy Riot during a concert organised by Vice (magazine) in 2014, performing Le Tigre's “Deceptacon”.
+Le Tigre members JD Samson and Johanna Fateman collaborated with Russian activist punk rock collective Pussy Riot during a concert organised by Vice magazine in 2014, performing Le Tigre's “Deceptacon”.
 Later, in 2015, they reunited with Pussy Riot to record a song and video for Netflix series House of Cards.

 In September 2016, the band announced they were reuniting just to release a "special song".
 On October 19, 2016, Le Tigre released the song, titled "I'm With Her", and its accompanying video to voice their support of the 2016 Democratic presidential nominee, Hillary Clinton.

 In December 2021, the band announced they would be getting together to play at This Ain't No Picnic Festival in 2022.

 In January 2023, the band announced they would be reuniting for the first tour in eighteen years.

 Controversies

 Involvement in Michigan Womyn's Music Festival

 Le Tigre, along with several acts from Mr. Lady, played at the Michigan Womyn's Music Festival in 2001 and 2005.
-This festival became controversial for its "womyn-born womyn" stance and exclusion of trans women from the festival, leading critics to believe that Mr. Lady and Le Tigre were transphobic.
+This festival became controversial for its "womyn-born womyn" stance and exclusion of trans women from the festival, leading critics to accuse Mr. Lady and Le Tigre of being transphobic.
 Several acts from the label, including Le Tigre and The Butchies, received verbal harassment and death threats as a result of playing at the 2001 festival.

 In 2014, amid a boycott of the festival led by Equality Michigan, a group of fans dropped a banner that read "Apologise for Michigan" at a Julie Ruin concert at the Mod Club, Toronto, calling for Hanna to apologise for their performances at the festival.
-JD Samson released a statement in response, announcing her boycott of the festival until all self-identified women were included.
+JD Samson released a statement in response, announcing a personal boycott of the festival until all self-identified women were included.
 The festival shut down in 2015.
 Hanna has not directly addressed their participation in the festival, but in 2018 has said on Twitter that she supports trans rights.

 Deceptacon copyright lawsuit

-In October 2021, Hanna and Fateman countersued singer-songwriter Barry Mann, who sent the band cease-and-desist letters after claiming the song "Deceptacon" was copyright infringing on his song "Who Put the Bomp (in the Bomp, Bomp, Bomp)".
-Hanna and Fateman argued that the use of "bomp" was transformative of the song, as a critique of Mann's song.
-They settled the case in November 2021, with the dispute “amicably resolved by a confidential settlement agreement without any public admission of liability”, according to Pitchfork.
+In October 2021, Hanna and Fateman countersued singer-songwriter Barry Mann, who sent the band cease-and-desist letters after claiming the song "Deceptacon" was infringing the copyright on his song "Who Put the Bomp (in the Bomp, Bomp, Bomp)".
+Hanna and Fateman argued that the use of "bomp" was transformative of the song and was also a critique of the messaging in Mann's song.
+They settled the case in November 2021, with the dispute "amicably resolved by a confidential settlement agreement without any public admission of liability", according to Pitchfork.